Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

-### Continuous Actor Critic Learning Automaton (CACLA)
+## Continuous Actor Critic Learning Automaton (CACLA)

-CACLA can be thought of as a simpleir policy learning algorithm that was developed before some of the recient form mathimetically methods.
+[CACLA](http://ieeexplore.ieee.org/document/4220844/?reload=true) can be thought of as a simpleir policy learning algorithm that was developed before some of the recient formal mathimetically methods.
 A citic (value function) and policy are learned at the same time (aka actor-critic method).
 CACLA uses the critic as a *score function* to indicate what actions the policy should learning from.
 In this case it is used as an indicator function, an action that performs better than the current estimate of the policies future discounted reward is given to the policy to learn from.
-The policy will use MSE loss to fit the network to these better than average actions.
+The policy uses MSE loss to fit the network to these better than average actions.

 **Pros:**